Native Americans Comparison & Contrast Diagram Project

 Center the 4 titles.
 Use 1pt or 2pt weight settings for the lines.

-Double chek your speling and keyboarding. ;-)
+Double chek your speling and keyboarding.
+Errorrs happen to the bets writers. ;-)

 Coloring rules: Use pale background colorings in the rectangles.